DanielHabib/terminal-based-comp-sci-quiz/README.md

 make quiz
 ```

-Answer a mix of open-ended questions and coding challenges!
+Answer a mix of open-ended questions and coding challenges

-When you complete all prompts results of your quiz are written into `results.txt` with your grade and a timestamp!
+When you complete all prompts results of your quiz are written into `results.txt` with your grade and a timestamp

 ## Contributing
-Questions/Coding Challenges are easily added to the `prompts.py` file!
+Questions/Coding Challenges are easily added to the `prompts.py` file

 if you are interested in contributing please see [CONTRUBUTING.md](CONTRIBUTING.md)